 Our schedule of daily posts will continue to run Monday to Friday on Brides Up North, featuring the lushest real weddings and styled shoots to give you plenty of ideas and inspo for your own big day plans.
 Furthermore, there will be expert supplier posts spotlighting the North’s top suppliers as well as valuable advice features covering everything from the budget, dress shopping and honeymoon ideas through to newlyweds’ top tips.
-This will all be in addition to our WHITEBOOK directory, which we are working hard behind the scenes to polish and further build into a veritable bible of Northern supplier contacts.
-A few months from now, you’ll be readier to create your dream day than ever before (and it will be all the more special for it).
+This is in addition to our FIND A SUPPLIER directory, which is a veritable bible of Northern supplier contacts.

 The captivating content will continue over on the digital platform for our glossy bridal magazine UNVEILED, as we recap romantic real weddings and chic, fashion-forward in-house shoots from past and present issues whilst also bringing you exciting extra inspo too.